Displacement and Resettlement

 These printable activity pages can help young children (and adults!) find comfort while practicing new skills and “meeting” new friends from Sesame Street.

-Even though many things have changed and will continue to change, there are some things that will always stay the same.
-These resources offer a few simple strategies that may help your family feel more secure and united in the midst of big changes.
+Even though many things have changed, and will continue to change, some things stay the same.
+These resources offer simple strategies that can help your family feel more secure in the midst of big changes.

 Proud Song